Avalander/blog-posts/snake-clone.md

 }
 ```

 Now we need a way to trigger that action every time we enter a new frame.
-That is easy enough with `hyperapp/fx`.
-With `hyperapp/fx`, an action can return an array of effects (one of such effects is `delay`, we are already acquainted with it).
-There is another effect called `action` that triggers an action from our action object.
-So let's import `action` from `hyperapp/fx` and trigger `sayHi` from `frame`.
+That is easy enough with `@hyperapp/fx`.
+With `@hyperapp/fx`, an action can return an array of effects (one of such effects is `delay`, we are already acquainted with it).
+There is another effect called `action` that triggers an action from the app's actions object.
+So let's import `action` from `@hyperapp/fx` and trigger `sayHi` from `frame`.

 ```javascript
 // main.js